GoodSync Connect Manual

 GoodSync Explorer

-Use GoodSync Explorer to make sure that you established a connection and can browse files.
+Use GoodSync Explorer to make sure that you established a connection between computers and can browse files.

-* Start GoodSync Explore from icon on desktop on Windows, or from Applications on Mac.
+- Start GoodSync Explorer by using its Desktop icon on Windows or from the Applications directory on Mac.

-* Drill down to GoodSync Connect Account which is shown as your Email on this Account.
+- Drill down to the GoodSync Connect Account, which is shown as your Email on this Account.

-* GoodSync Explorer shows all computers registered in your Account, that have Serving Files checked.
+- GoodSync Explorer shows all computers registered in your Account that have the "Serve files to other devices" option checked.

-* You can also perform common file operations such as upload, download, rename, and delete.
+- You can also perform common file operations such as upload, download, copy, move, rename, and delete.

 GoodSync Jobs and Client-Server

-Use GoodSync proper to set up a Sync Job between two computers.
+Use the GoodSync GUI application to set up a Sync Job between two computers.

-First we decide who is Client and who is Server in this game.
+First, we decide who is the Client and who is the Server in this scenario.

-Laptops and Phones are usually clients, as they cannot stay online for long.
+Laptops and phones are usually clients, as they cannot stay online for long.
+In our example, "dell-laptop" will be the Client.

-Server must be alive and online most of the time when Client may want to connect.
+The Server must be alive and online most of the time when the Client may want to connect.

-Desktops and NASes are usually Servers, as they can run continuously for long time.
+Desktops and NAS devices are usually Servers, as they can run continuously for a long time.

-* Click 'Apply' to confirm the folder selection.
+- Click the green "Apply" button to confirm folder selection.

 GSTP Protocol

-GoodSync uses GSTP file transfer protocol between its Client and Server.
+GoodSync uses the GSTP file transfer protocol between its Client and Server.

 GSTP stands for GoodSync Transfer Protocol.